certifaction/cli/README.md

 >```
 >#### Query parameters
 >```
 >scope=<string>: overrides the default user signing scope.
 The possible values are register, sign and certify
 >no-prepare=true: do not prepare the document if it is not prepared and return an error instead.
 >hash=<string>: the hash of the document to sign
 >filename=<string>: the name of the file
 >note=<string>: additional note to be stored in claim
 >legal-weight=<string>: allows to select type of the signature.
-Posible values are "standard" and "QES".
+Possible values are "standard" and "QES".
 Defaults to "standard".
->jurisdinction=<string>: only valid with "QES" signature, currently only supported value is "ZertES"
+>jurisdinction=<string>: only valid with "QES" signature, currently the only supported value is "ZertES"
 >
 >In addition, the query will accept the prepare query parameters.
 >```